Buyer-First Guide to Protecting Your Real Estate Investment

 Essential for resale and inheritance

-📌 Registration transfers ownership—but mutation confirms it administratively.
+📌 Registration transfers ownership—but mutation completes legal verification of property administratively.

-9. Property Tax & Utility Dues: Hidden Financial Risks
+Property Tax & Utility Dues: Hidden Risks in Legal Verification of Property

 Always verify: